-The winter months are when many people want to get away in search of warmer climates; however, for those who hold their medical cannabis certification, traveling outside their state may bring a sense of anxiety.
+For those who hold their medical cannabis card, traveling outside their state may bring a sense of anxiety if they know they won’t be able to access their cannabis medicine.
 How will they ensure they have access to medicine while away, especially when the laws vary across states and countries?

 This article is intended to be a helpful overview of traveling as a medical cannabis patient.
 We will cover almost any travel scenario, ensuring medical cannabis patients understand where they are and are not covered under their state law to obtain medical cannabis.
 Note that this is only a guide.
 Before you travel, we strongly advise you understand your destination’s laws and regulations.